jidn/python-Makefile/README.md

 ## Other files

 ### travis.yml
-A simple `.travis.yml` for python versions 2.7, 3.2, 3.3, and 3.4 in continuous integration testing.
+A simple `.travis.yml` for python versions 2.7, 3.3, 3.4, and 3.6 in continuous integration testing.
 I am not using 3.5 as wheel is giving me some problems when compiling dependencies.

-### create\_Makefile.sh
-It appears I am finding bugs as I go along and use this for existing projects.
-I make the fixes for the project, port it back here, then copy the new Makefile from this project back to the existing project.
-This helps automate the task while also showing how to make changes to the Makefile.
+It is already set to use [coveralls](coveralls.io), so go to coveralls.io and hook up your project and travis-ci will send the run information for coverage analysis.

 ### .pypirc
 The authentication file I use for uploading modules to PyPI.
 Of course I have stripted out the username and passwords.